BehindTheMusicTree/audiometa/audiometa/CONTRIBUTING.md

 Note: `mypy` and `flake8` require manual fixes as they don't auto-format.

+**Type Checking Behavior:**

+- **Pre-commit hooks**: `mypy` checks only **staged files** for faster feedback during development
+- **CI/CD**: `mypy` checks the **entire codebase** to ensure type consistency across all files

+This means:
+- You can commit individual files even if other files have type errors
+- Before opening a PR, run `pre-commit run --all-files` or `mypy audiometa` to check the entire codebase
+- CI will catch any type errors in the full codebase before merging

 CI will automatically test all pushes and PRs using GitHub Actions.

 ### ✅ Pre-PR / Pre-Merge Checklist